-Movement for the Ordination of Women in the Anglican Church of Australia
+The Movement for the Ordination of Women in the Anglican Church of Australia

 Encourages the church to make full use of the ministries of women

-Encourages expression of women’s perspectives in theology
+Promotes the expression of women’s perspectives in theology and celebrates diversity

 Liaises with appropriate national and international women’s groups

-Holds occasional conferences with quality local and international speakers
+Occasional conferences with local and international speakers

 Publishes conference proceedings